PureStorage-OpenConnect/openstack-docs/source/glance/rhosp_director_glance_image_cache.rst

 Overview
 --------

-This section should be used in conjunction with `Deploying Pure Storage FlashArray Cinder driver in a Red Hat OpenStack Platform <../cinder/configuration/cinder_config_files/section_rhosp162_director_flasharray_configuration.html>`__.
+This section should be used in conjunction with `Deploying everpure FlashArray Cinder driver in a Red Hat OpenStack Platform <../cinder/configuration/cinder_config_files/section_rhosp162_director_flasharray_configuration.html>`__.

 .. note::